clelange/htc-operator/README.md

 kubectl get htcjob zero -o yaml
 ```

-When the job is sent to HTCondor, the description gains an additional `status` field
+When the job is sent to HTCondor, the status of the HTCJob is updated and
+the description shows and additional `status` field

 ```yaml
 status: